Giada-collab/considerations/README.md

 ## Technical information

-Automatic transcription of the IIIF image of the 1<sup>st</sup> edition (provided by Bibliothèque Nationale de France) with [escriptorium](https://gitlab.com/scripta/escriptorium).
+Automatic transcription from the IIIF image of the 1<sup>st</sup> edition (provided by Bibliothèque Nationale de France) with [eScriptorium](https://gitlab.com/scripta/escriptorium).
 Manual transcription of the manuscript.
-Text encoded in XML
- and annotated according to TEI recommendations (P5 Guidelines).
-XML transformation into HTML5 by using XSLT.
+Text encoded in XML-TEI.
+Transformation of the XML-TEI files into HTML5 by using XSLT.
 Editor: Oxygen (version 25.1).